ansys/pydyna/doc/source/user-guide/index.rst

 directories:

 - ``pre``: Provides the interface for creating DYNA input decks.
+   This service includes highly abstracted APIs for setting up LSN-DYNA input decks.
+Included are DynaMech, DynaIGA, DynaICFD, DynaSALE, DynaEM, and DynaAirbag.
 - ``solver``: Contains the code for interfacing directly with the Ansys LS-DYNA solver.
-Because LS-DYNA is primarily a batch solver with very limited interactive capabilities, the code here in this directory is similarly limited.
+Because LS-DYNA is primarily a batch solver with very limited interactive capabilities, the code in this directory is similarly limited.
 The target use case is that LS-DYNA is running in a container environment such as Docker or Kubernetes.
 The code in the ``solver`` directory allows you to push